• Skip to primary navigation

 • Oil – sunflower oil, canola oil, or any vegetable oil that’s got a neutral taste is excellent for sinangag.

 Olive oil is not ideal because of its flavor.
-Even the mildest ones will impart some flavor to the rice.
+Even the mildest ones will impart some flavor to the garlic fried rice.

 • Garlic – minced or sliced finely.